2026-04-01

 A maintenance subscription with monitoring and incident investigation included transforms your retainer from a cost clients question into a visible, always-on service they rely on.
 Miterl handles the technical infrastructure so you can focus on client relationships and growing your book of business.

 For the initial Miterl setup walkthrough, see "Miterl Setup Guide for Agencies."
+For the numbers behind monitoring ROI, see "Monitoring ROI for Agencies."
+To price monitoring into your retainer structure, see "Pricing Monitoring Into Agency Maintenance Contracts."
 Check the documentation for setup details, explore use cases from other agencies, and review the FAQ before your next client conversation.
 If you are currently on UptimeRobot and evaluating a switch, the UptimeRobot to Miterl migration guide covers the full migration process.
+To eliminate the manual effort of compiling monthly client reports, see "Automating Monthly Uptime Reports for Clients" — it walks through using the Miterl API to pull uptime and incident data into a script that generates and delivers reports automatically.